Nick Hind

-Nick Hind (born 19 August 1994) is an Australian rules footballer who plays for the Essendon Football Club in the Australian Football League (AFL).
+Nick Hind (born 19 August 1994) is a former professional Australian rules footballer who played for the St Kilda Football Club and Essendon Football Club in the Australian Football League (AFL).
 He was selected by St. Kilda with pick 54 in the 2018 national draft.

+AFL career

-He made his senior debut against Gold Coast in round 13 of the 2019 AFL season.
+Hind made his senior debut against Gold Coast in round 13 of the 2019 AFL season.